 1 Shut off the cold water to the water heater and gas or electricity that heats the water heater.
 Close the shutoff valve on the cold water inlet line that fills the water heater.

 2 Drain the water from the tank until the water level is below the valve’s location.
-To do this, connect a garden hose to the water heater’s drain valve, open a hot water at any faucet, shower, or bathtub to relieve the water pressure in the system, and then open the drain valve.
+To do this, connect a garden hose to the water heater’s drain valve, open the hot water at any faucet, shower, or bathtub to relieve the water pressure in the system, and then open the drain valve.
 Remember that the water will be hot!

 For a top-mounted valve, drain about 1 gallon.
 For a side-mounted valve, drain about 10 gallons.
 Then turn off the drain valve and the faucet.